Louise-X10/WebApp-Hackathon/README.md

     - Split tokens evenly for ties
   - Multirounds:
     - Initialize new game and rotate player order
-- Woking on
     - Decide which cards to flip on client side
     - Subtract player.money after bet
+- Woking on
+  - Add money after collect tokens
   - Reset player.betvalue after new round
   - Break ties with more than 2 players
   - Collect tokens after every player confirmed eval message